masonmedia/jl_swup/README.md

 1. SWUP: swup is an ajax plugin that hijacks http requests, swapping page content out without page reload.
 It creates an app style view-change experience akin to the angular router, significantly improving "page-load" or view change speed and overall site performance, in addition to allowing for entrance and exit animations.

-2. GSAP: Greensock animation platform is a powerful js library for creating timeline and other complex animations.
+2. **No longer in production use** GSAP: Greensock animation platform is a powerful js library for creating timeline and other complex animations.
 Initially AOS and then Scroll Reveal were used, but GSAP offers more versatility and is open source.

-3. Animation approach and syntax: the site uses GSAP and Scroll Magic for scroll animations, and SWUP css classes for page entrances and exits.
+3. **No longer in production use** Animation approach and syntax: the site uses GSAP and Scroll Magic for scroll animations, and SWUP css classes for page entrances and exits.
 Sections receive a GSAP trigger class (`.stagger-right`), which then triggers individual text element animations (i.e. `.slide-right`) on entry into the viewport.
 Structural elements (and page banner text elements) are assigned css SWUP classes (i.e. `.right`, `.right-med`, `.right-slow`) to handle exit animations during page/view changes.

 4. Recliner.js: Recliner is a lazy load library for better performance with images.
 A css `.lazy` class is added to img tags which loads the image only when it comes into the viewport, and also adds a css class (`.lazy-loaded`) which creates an entrance fade animation for smooth UX (via JS).